-This archive is on a RAID server located at EISCAT Headquarters in Kiruna.
-It is behind a NAT firewall and thus does not have a public IP address, but file download is possible through the schedule interface on http://www.eiscat.se.
-A backup copy is kept on a similar system at the Kiruna receiver site.
+This archive is on a ZFS server located at EISCAT Headquarters in Kiruna.
+It is behind a NAT firewall and thus does not have a public IP address, but file download is possible through the schedule interface at https://portal.eiscat.se/schedule which redirects to the data server, which listens on a public TCP port via forwarding.

+A backup copy is kept on a similar ZFS system on Svalbard.